HEALTH REGULATIONS

 Required Vaccinations

-- Passengers aged 1 year and older travelling from or who transited for more than 12 hours through the following states in Brazil must hold a yellow fever vaccination certificate: Mina Gerais, Espirito Santo, Sao Paulo and Rio de Janeiro.
+- Passengers aged 1 year and older travelling from or who transited for more than 12 hours through one of the following states of Brazil must hold a yellow fever vaccination certificate: Espírito Santo, Minas Gerais, Rio de Janeiro and São Paulo.

 Routine and Recommended Vaccinations